laravel-ja/ja-docs-6.x/original-en/validation.md

 - `filter`: `FilterEmailValidation`
 </div>

 The `filter` validator, which uses PHP's `filter_var` function under the hood, ships with Laravel and is Laravel's pre-5.8 behavior.
+The `dns` and `spoof` validators require the PHP `intl` extension.

 <a name="rule-ends-with"></a>
 #### ends_with:_foo_,_bar_,...